 Pendant made out of Pat’s used strings is app.
-1″ in diameter and contains a 5mm freshwater pearl and comes with an 18″ gold filled chain.
-Pendant was designed by 2x breast cancer survivor Elisa Guida.
-This piece is made to order and takes approximately 5-6 weeks to complete.
+1″ in diameter and contains a 5mm reddish/brown freshwater pearl and comes with a 16″, 18″ or 20″ gold filled chain.
+Pendant is designed by 2x breast cancer survivor Elisa Guida.
+Due to the popularity of the StringsforaCURE® jewelry, it takes approximately 6 – 8 weeks to complete.
 These are hand-made and may vary slightly.
 If you would like a different pearl color send an email to: firstname.lastname@example.org

 Patrick Monahan was born and raised in Erie, Pennsylvania, the son of Jack Monahan, a clothing store owner and musician.
 He is the youngest of seven children in a family of Irish descent and became an uncle at five.
 He attended McDowell High School in Millcreek Township.

 Monahan began his musical career singing with cover band Rogues Gallery from 1988 to 1990.
 The band consisted of Monahan (lead vocals, percussion), Mark Emhoff (lead guitar, vocals), Mike Imboden (bass, keyboards, vocals), John McElhenny (drums, vocals) and his brother Matt McElhenny (rhythm guitar, keyboards and vocals), in his hometown of Erie, Pennsylvania.
 After the dissolution of the band, he left Erie in late 1993 and moved to California, where he met Rob Hotchkiss.
 While progressing from the SF coffeehouse circuit to the LA club scene, Monahan and Hotchkiss added Jimmy Stafford (guitar), Charlie Colin (bass), and Scott Underwood (drums) to their lineup, thus officially forming Train.